agent-thor/Governance-Trading-Agent/README.md

 ### Ollama Installation for Text Summarization

-The governance bot uses Ollama with Mistral 7B for text summarization of governance proposals.
+The governance agent uses Ollama with Mistral 7B for text summarization of governance proposals.
 Follow these steps to install Ollama:

 1. Install Ollama on your system:
    - **macOS/Linux/Windows**: Download from [Ollama's official website](https://ollama.com/download)